 Finally, alcohol has a prominent impact on your brain, the most extreme form of which is called wet brain.
 When your brain tissue is exposed to repeated and heavy alcohol use, it becomes deprived of essential vitamins it needs to function properly.
 This directly causes wet brain to occur.

 Wet brain actually consists of two different and individual syndromes:

 Wernicke’s encephalopathy – a condition that causes neurological symptoms and memory loss because of its effect on the lower portions of the brain.

-Korsakoff’s psychosis – a more long-lasting condition often occuring after Wernicke’s encephalopathy that means there is permanent damage to the memory centers of the brain.
+Korsakoff’s psychosis – a more long-lasting condition which often occurs after Wernicke’s encephalopathy.
+This means there is permanent damage to the memory centers of the brain.

 If you think you or a loved one may be suffering from wet brain, it is important to get them into treatment as soon as possible.
 If they are so far into their alcoholism that they have wet brain, the rest of their body is suffering also and help is a necessity.
 Early signs and symptoms include:

 - Confusion and disorientation